 If you are ready to pay a bit more, I suggest going on a private tour – you will be able to customise your experience based on your preferences and pace, spending more time on the artworks that interest you the most.
 Here are some options!

-- Duomo Florence Private Tour With 5-star Guide
+- Florence: Duomo Complex Private Tour without Climbing

 Visit the Florence Duomo in the Early Morning

 “The early birds gets the worm” – that’s what they say, and it turns out to be true even in this case.